Hazardous Waste Management Program

 5. Hazardous waste to be picked up must be in a closed container.
 Missing tops, broken bags and bottles cannot be transported to the accumulation center.
 If you are in need of a container to hold a particular product, contact ESH.

 If the staff of the Office of ESH is unable to pick up the hazardous waste for some reason, a message will be left explaining the deficiency.
 Once the deficiencies have been corrected, contact ESH to arrange for pick up.
-If you have questions concerning the message, call ESH at 3480 or 3481.
+If you have questions concerning the message, call ESH at 3480.

 Hazardous Waste Pick Ups